jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/8_hist_histtype/task.md

 Modify the histogram as follows:

-- Set `histtype` to `step` to create an unfilled line-based histogram.
+1. Set `histtype` to `step` to create an unfilled line-based histogram.
-- Generate the same bins collection for both distributions.
+2. Generate the same bins collection for both distributions.
 There should be `10` uniform bins, starting from the minimum global sales value (across both publishers) and ending at the maximum value.
-- Name x-axis as `'Global Sales (millions)'`, y-axis as `'Proportion'`.
+3. Name x-axis as `Global Sales (millions)`, y-axis as `Proportion`.
-- Add a title to the plot: `'Global Sales Distribution for Electronic Arts and Ubisoft'`.
+4. Add a title to the plot: `Global Sales Distribution for Electronic Arts and Ubisoft`.
-- Add a legend to the plot, with labels corresponding to the publishers.
+5. Add a legend to the plot, with labels corresponding to the publishers.

 You can add legend for a histogram in the same way as for a bar chart.
 We described it in details in the "[Legend](course://2_2_bar_and_pie_charts_matplotlib/1_theory/10_grouped_bar_chart_legend)" section.
 See more details in the corresponding hint below.

 Use the hidden `get_bins` function to generate bins collection.
 Pass the unfiltered dataset as an argument!
 If you want, you can find these values manually.
 Please refer to the corresponding hint below.

 ## Hints